CARE AND CLEANING: LEATHER

 As a natural product, leather will fade.
 It is best to keep leather out of direct sunlight where possible.
 This will help the colour last longer.

 In the case of spills, any liquid should be removed immediately with an absorbent cloth and allowed to air dry.
 For more stubborn stains, different types of leather may require an alternative approach.
-Please see our guide below:

 CLEANING